iulianraduat/find-unused-exports/README.md

 Please consider sponsoring me through [Patreon](https://www.patreon.com/iulian_radu_at) so I can continue to have time to improve and create more useful tools for you.

-[10€/month](https://www.patreon.com/iulian_radu_at) is a small amount that can allow me to continue to help you all.
+[$10/month or €10/month](https://www.patreon.com/iulian_radu_at) is a small amount which allows me to continue to help you all.

 ## Features